Food for function or pleasure is a non-starter; you can have your cake and eat it, metaphorically speaking, of course.

 Read more about its structure and function at this meaning of gluten page.

-It is a terrible mistake for the majority to choose gluten-free products, opting instead for highly refined grains.
+It is a terrible mistake for the majority to choose gluten-free products.
+Opting instead for costly ultraprocessed grains is a disaster; it's all about the bottom line, not your health.
+They are highly glycaemic.
 There's a whole industry out there waiting to dupe us.

 Researchers found that commercial honey in Germany[3] does indeed have a very high glycemic index; but those varieties from small beekeepers which are unprocessed and rich in pollen astonishingly have a low GI.